 CPL’s co-curricular leadership development programming at Harvard supports students, many of whom arrive on campus with previous leadership experience, to practice and apply leadership within the Harvard Kennedy School context.
 Our impact is measured by the excellence exhibited by our graduates as they lead in challenging, complex, and ever-changing globalized contexts.

 LD faculty workshops offer students the chance to engage with professors whose research, contributions, and leadership have shaped discourse in the public service arena.
 These workshops are open only to non-CPL fellows and student participants are chosen from a competitive application pool.
 Among the distinguished faculty who have taught our workshops are Max Bazerman (Behavioral Insights); Patricia Bellinger (Leading in a Diverse World); Dana Born (Authentic Leadership); Steve Jarding (Running for Public Office); and Brian Mandell (Art of Negotiation).
 Each workshop consists of two consecutive sessions, with preference given to HKS students who are not enrolled in the professor’s class.

-Steve Jarding, Lecturer in Public Policy, Harvard Kennedy School
+Chris Robichaud, Senior Lecturer in Ethics and Public Policy, Harvard Kennedy School

 Dubin Leadership Field Experience

 The Dubin Leadership Field Experience (DLFE) allow student leaders, under the guidance of a faculty adviser and the LD team, to plan a domestic student service trip to one of the 48 contiguous states.
 Typically held in the spring semester, the DLFE affords students the ability to immerse themselves in regional policy issues they are passionate about, expand their networks, and engage in experiential leadership development in service of the host city or region.
 Three pre-trip study group sessions are organized by the team to prepare them for their leadership field experience trips.